Amble Marina is ideally located, giving easy onshore access to a host of Northumberland’s hot spots.

-The town has experienced some exciting new developments in recent years.
-The Harbour Village – located on the water front consisting of retail ‘pods’ selling art, crafts, gifts, food and drink – opened in 2015.
+The town has experienced some exciting new developments in recent years including The Harbour Village.
+Located on the water front this charming development consists of retail ‘pods’ selling art, crafts, gifts, food and drink.

 Please do not hesitate to pop into the office if you would like any advice, ideas or suggestions when planning trips ashore or you can call us on 01665 712618 or email us at firstname.lastname@example.org